Closing Costs Guide · Value-First Home Team

 Property Tax Adjustment

-BC property taxes are billed annually, often prepaid by the seller.
-On completion, taxes are prorated to the exact completion date — if the seller has prepaid more than their share, you reimburse them for the remainder of the year.
-This adjustment can add $1,000–$3,000+ depending on the completion date and the property's assessed value.
+BC property taxes are billed annually and often prepaid by the seller.
+At completion, taxes are prorated to the exact date — if the seller has prepaid more than their share, the buyer reimburses the seller for the remainder of the year.

 $500–$3,500